 In 1965, Harsco Corporation acquired Irving Subway Grating Co., Inc. and one year later acquired Kerrigan Iron Works Co. and Gary Gratings from Rockwell-Standard Corporation.
 The present day IKG name was the result of Harsco Corporation merging Irving Subway Grating, Kerrigan Iron Works and Gary Grating companies into IKG Industries in 1969.

-In 1986 Harsco Corporation purchase Borden Metal Products Co. and merges it with its IKG Industry division.
+In 1986 Harsco Corporation purchased Borden Metal Products Co. and merged it with its IKG Industries division.